 Victor’s cause lies within a recent opportunity for these people on the STS team to acquire a paid position in Steam, doing something they have already been doing for free, some for several years.
 While the opportunity seemed great, it was apparently a basic level system that awarded tokens based on how many words and text pieces were translated successfully for each individual but it was only for new translations.
 According to Victor, the Spanish STS team had 100% completion in translations and the individual component was useless as the translations were a team effort, meaning his team had little opportunity to become paid contractors for Valve.

 One expelled moderator, Clint, found out about the new token system and decided to take advantage of the situation.
-As Valve posted new tokens at 5pm it was actually 3am in Spain and Clint took it upon himself to take as many tokens as he could and rush them out, regardless of the quality of the translations and even put his name on long translations to get the first dibs and ultimately the credit, even if someone else fixed or finished the translations.
-The Spanish moderator team took to their Valve employee admin, Ambra, and tried to remedy the situation and ultimately get Clint banned from translating, however Zabka got wind of the situation and publicly overruled Ambra’s decision to remove Clint and kept him under observation.
+As Valve posted new tokens at 5 pm it was actually 3 am in Spain and Clint took it upon himself to take as many tokens as he could and rush them out, regardless of the quality of the translations and even put his name on long translations to get the first dibs and ultimately the credit, even if someone else fixed or finished the translations.
+The Spanish moderator team took to their Valve employee admin, Ambra, and tried to remedy the situation and ultimately get Clint banned from translating, however, redacted got wind of the situation and publicly overruled Ambra’s decision to remove Clint and kept him under observation.

 In addition to the normal translating of an STS team, Victor’s Spanish STS team had begun voluntarily working on an improved version of the translator platform.
 According to him, the current translating software was poorly designed and not intuitive, citing the Main Page as an example.
-Apparently another team was also working on improving the translation platform but that team had approval from Zabka.
-When Zabka found out about the Spanish teams’ endeavors he halted their efforts immediately.
+Apparently, another team was also working on improving the translation platform but that team had approval from redacted.
+When redacted found out about the Spanish teams’ endeavors he halted their efforts immediately.

 So not only did they ignore our petitions, ignore our suggestions, kick our coordinator, kick and fire our administrator, but they also neglected us for complaining about it and asking for an explanation.
 A whole language of STS, one of the languages that reaches more users and has one of the biggest potential for users in the future, moved away from their tasks, for no reasons.
 This action has been quickly reflected in the community, with translations not made by us – or simply no translations – that don’t meet the previous standards which we worked very hard to maintain for so many years.